Skip to main content

 Follow these tips to greatly reduce the risk of identity theft

 • Don't give out personal financial information on the phone unless you initiated the call and you know whom you are speaking to.
+Fraudsters are able to impersonate Caller ID to look like they are calling or texting from the credit union or a known company you work with.

 • Learn how to look for fraudulent websites, before you enter your personal information, with these tips about look-alike websites from the MN Attorney General.